 4. Professional Development, Scholarship, and Creative Work

-Examples of professional development include:
+Examples of professional development included:

 - Active and effective participation in one’s field, through individual or collaborative publications, exhibitions, or performances.